The Stanford EE Computer Systems Colloquium (EE380) meets

 on Wednesdays 4:30-5:45 throughout

 the academic year.
-The Colloquium convenes with a live audience in Room 104
+Talks are given before a live audience in Room 104

 of the Shriram Center for Bioengineering and Chemical Engineering on the

-live talks (and the videos hosted on Panopto and YouTube) are open
+Stanford Campus.
+The live talks (and the videos hosted on Panopto and

-the Colloquium as a one unit S/NC class.
-All enrolled students are
+EE380 to take the Colloquium as a one unit S/NC class.
+Enrolled students

-required to keep an electronic notebook or journal and to write a short,
+are required to keep an electronic notebook or journal and to write a

-pithy comment about each of the ten lectures and a short free form
+short, pithy comment about each of the ten lectures and a short free

-evaluation of the class in order to receive credit.
-Assignments are
+form evaluation of the class in order to receive credit.
+Assignments

 EE380 is a video class.
 Live attendance is encouraged but not required.